gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 ### Goals

-Your cloud provider should have pre-planned incident management processes in place, to make it more likely that effective and prompt decisions are made when incidents occur .
+Your cloud provider should have pre-planned incident management processes in place, to make it more likely that effective and prompt decisions are made when incidents occur.
 The processes needn’t be complex or require large amounts of description, but good incident management will minimise the impact to users of security, reliability and environmental issues with a service.

 ### You should have confidence that: